General Graduation Requirements

 The “Golden Four” classes are a set of foundational learning classes that set the stage for future learning within GE and within the major programs.
 As such, students are encouraged to complete these four courses within the first year.
 These courses are all three courses within Area A plus B4: Mathematics/Quantitative Reasoning.
 The three courses within Area A provide instruction and practice in writing, speaking, and critical thinking.
 Completion of one or more courses within this area is often a prerequisite for other GE courses.
 All Golden Four subareas require students to earn a grade of C- or better.
 (Other GE courses require a passing grade of D- or better.)

 Cal Poly’s GE program includes two templates: the Standard Template and the High-Unit Template.
-A “high-unit” program, as it relates to the GE template, refers to all programs within the College of Engineering along with the other ABET-accredited programs of ARCE and BRAE.
+A “high-unit” program, as it relates to GE, refers to undergraduate programs within the College of Engineering along with the other ABET-accredited programs of ARCE and BRAE.
 Only these programs are considered high-unit degree programs and, as such, only students within those degrees will follow the High-Unit Template.

 Majors In Templates in Table Below

 High-Unit: ARCE, BRAE, and College of Engineering majors